 Harris, NHK, Ready for HD Baseball

-Japanese broadcaster NHK is producing some Major League Baseball in HD, and its latest HD production truck has Harris gear the way the Red Sox have power hitters.
+Japanese broadcaster NHK is producing some Major League Baseball in HD, and its latest HD production truck has been equipped with Harris gear.

-Dubbed “K3”, the new truck is set for launch in May and will be showcased at the NAB Show at Gerling & Associates’ Booth #OE100.
+Dubbed “K3”, the new truck is set for launch in May and was showcased at the NAB Show at Gerling & Associates’ booth.

 The truck includes recently introduced Harris products, including a Platinum MX 9 RU audio router with embedded TDM MAX audio-switching infrastructure and a Platinum MX 15 RU video router integrated with a Centrio multiviewer.
 Also installed in the truck are more than 20 frames for NEO advanced processing modules and 6800+ core processing modules, as well as a Nucleus user-configurable control panel and the CCS Navigator advanced graphical navigation application.